ItalyMakers/Marlin-2.0.x_Flyingbear-Ghost-5-4s/Marlin/src/sd/usb_flashdrive/lib-uhs2/README.txt

 ==== MARLIN INTEGRATION WORK ====

-All additional work done to integrate USB into Marlin was performed by LulzBot and is licensed under the GPLv3.
+All additional work done to integrate USB into Marlin was performed by AlephObjects, Inc. and is licensed under the GPLv3.

+-- marcio@alephobjects.com